sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 Once the artifacts are ready , we have to deploy this to the DEV workspace.
 We could have it as 1 deployment pipeline , however for this blog we have 2 deployment pipelines one for the sql artifacts (Dedicated SQL Pools) and Python dependencies / packages and the second deployment pipeline for synapse workspace artifacts.

-The defintion for the SQL artifacts deployment pipleine can be found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release.yml) and the workspace deployment pipeline is [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release-syn.yml).
+The defintion for the SQL artifacts deployment pipleine can be found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release.yml).
+This script picks up the artifacts from the build artifact which is created from the previous build pipeline.
+This contains the dacpac and the sql objects (Stored procedures).

-The reference scripts for SQL Artifact is [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/jobs/deploy-ded-sql-pool.yml) and the one for workspace deployment can be found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/jobs/deploy-synapse-ws.yml)
+Workspace deployment pipeline defintion is found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release-syn.yml).
+This script refers to the workspace template file and the parameter file.
+This will deploy the linked services ,datasets , sql scripts , data flows.

-The input for the first pipleine (SQL Artifacts / Python Artifacts) is the build artifact, whereas for the second pipeline (Workspace artifacts) we are using the Worskpace Templates which are generated during the manual publish activty.
+For deployment of synapse , we are using the [synapse workspace deployment task](https://marketplace.visualstudio.com/items?itemName=AzureSynapseWorkspace.synapsecicd-deploy) extension.
+The workspace tempalate files are pointed to the workspace_publish branch.

 This should deploy the scripts as well as the dacpac build onto the target synapse workspace.